-In co-operation with the local Azorean authorities, a recognised code of conduct and ethics on the water has been established.
+In co-operation with the local Azorean authorities, a recognised code of conduct and ethics on the water has been established (see best practice guidelines below).
 These regulations ensure the whales and dolphins, people and the environment are respected.
 The dolphins love the boats and play in the bow waves.
 We would never endorse anything that disturbed them.
 There is a wonderful spirit of co-operation and mutual respect out on the water.
 We keep a specific distance away from the big whales, although the incidence of whales approaching us, with engine off, has been increasing and is very exciting.

 What if I do not see any dolphins or whales from the boat?

 In the unlikely event that you do not have any sightings during your trip to sea you will be offered another trip free of charge by our local boat company.

 What about sharks?

 For those participating in the swimming with dolphins in water encounters, we can say there are no dangerous sharks or jelly fish around the Islands.

 Obviously in the open ocean there are some sharks, however they generally inhabit a region much further from shore than our boats go out (we tend to stay close to the coast) and they are quite satisfied by their plentiful food supply.
 We have never had an incident where a shark has approached a swimmer.
 They would be very wary and as far as we know, none have ever approached a swimmer in a detrimental way with no reports here.
 Very occasionally, we do hear of sightings of Hammerheads or other non-dangerous kinds of shark, but they are known not to come near boats when there are dolphins around.
 The guides are of course vigilant and would see a shark fin if one was in the area.

 What if there are adverse weather conditions that prevent us going out on the ocean?